 - 1. Plan your day: Take time to create a consistent schedule for yourself.
 Consistency is key to being successful in an asynchronous online class. - 2.
 Print out a copy of the schedule: Use our schedule and syllabus as a grounding anchor to see what you need to do and when you need to do it by. - 3.
 Invest in a big white board: A white board can make a huge difference in being aware and accountable for things.
 A smaller equivalent is a planner or daily calendar.
 Any kind of visual reinforcement only serves to help you stay on top of things. - 4.
-Set up a virtual office: You're going to need a hollowed-out, designated place for work.
+Set up a virtual office: When you're quarantined and stuck inside, you're going to need a hollowed-out, designated place for work.
 The lines are already likely blurred for many, of who for what is home and what is work.
 You need to pick a place that your mind can associate with work and study.

-■ TASKS ¢ SPEECHES ■
+■ TASKS € SPEECHES ■

 Speeches: You will give a variety of speeches; three main speeches and three exercise-oriented ones.
 You will see a criteria for every speech that shows how you will be evaluated.
 Each speech and point value can be found on page 5 of the syllabus.
-Our speech deadlines are determined from the beginning and are on the schedule.
-You must upload your video recorded speech by the assigned deadline.
-There will be no make-up speeches or changes in the schedule.
+We will determine speaking deadlines for each person several weeks before each speech.
+You must upload your video recorded speech by your assigned deadline.
+There will be no sorts of make-up speeches or changes in the schedule.
 You must take ownership and responsibility for each speech.

 Outlines: Outlines are considered the backbone of every speech.
-You will write three outlines in this class.
+You will write three outlines in total.
 Outline points are a part of your overall speech grade.
 Please treat outlines seriously.
 Oftentimes, the quality of an outline is directly related to how good the speech will be.
 A well written, organized, and supported outline will ensure a better speech.
 Outlines need to be typed, proofread, and followed in accordance to the template posted on Moodle.
 Use MLA format.